-Your Local Emergency Operations Plan (LEOP) establishes lines of responsibility during a disaster and identifies high risk populations, hazard sites, procedures and resources.
-It is crucial that the LEOP has the correct people and phone numbers listed – so it should be updated every year after Town Meeting.
-Please work with your Regional Planning Commission to update your LEOP.
+Your Local Emergency Management Plan (LEMP) (formerly Local Emergency Operations Plan (LEOP)), establishes lines of responsibility during a disaster as well as high risk populations, hazard sites, procedures and resources.
+It is crucial that your community's emergency plan has the correct people and phone numbers listed – so it should be updated every year after Town Meeting.
+Please work with your Regional Planning Commission to annually update your plan.

 During large events multiple towns may collaborate through mutual-aid agreements.
-During a disaster the LEOP becomes an integral part of working with emergency personnel from the state and federal level.
+During a disaster the LEMP becomes an integral part of working with emergency personnel from the state and federal level.
 In the event of a disaster FEMA does not typically do any rescues.
 FEMA provides a collaborative framework and a post-disaster funding mechanism.
-In preparation for possible or likely disasters, communities coordinate with VT DEMHS and FEMA through Local Emergency Planning Committees.
+In preparation for possible or likely disasters, communities coordinate with VEM and FEMA through Local Emergency Planning Committees.

 Past municipal plans have not examined emergency plans or addressed how to respond better to the needs through planning, flood response plans, mutual aid agreements, or the needs of first responders.

 State statute now specifically encourages “flood emergency preparedness and response planning.”